 The survey was offered to Phreesia platform users who had a diagnosis and/or treatment of COPD indicated in their electronic health record (EHR).
 The survey was administered digitally to individuals after the check-in process for their doctor's appointment using the Phreesia platform.
-Individuals using the Phreesia platform are presented with an optional Health Insurance Portability and Accountability Act authorization.
+Individuals using the Phreesia platform are presented with an optional HIPAA authorization.
 The information of those who consented was analyzed, and those who qualified were given the opportunity to complete the survey.
-Respondents had to sign an additional consent form to start the survey.
+Respondents had to sign an additional consent to start the survey.
 Participation was voluntary, and respondents who began the survey could exit it at any time.
-The study was reviewed by Advarra Institutional Review Board (IRB) (#00000971) and was determined to be exempt from IRB oversight.
-Study participants provided informed consent prior to completing the survey.
-The full survey can be found in the online supplemental material.

-Survey Design
+Survey design

 The survey, which comprised a total of 28 questions, used single-choice, multiple-choice, and slider question/answer formats.
 Some questions were intentionally shown only to certain respondents depending on their selections within the survey.
 Respondents were required to answer every question before continuing, and a "decline to answer" response option was included for every question.
 Partial responses were collected and included in the study.
 Demographic data were derived from a patient's EHR to allow for the segmentation of survey results by sex, age, race, and ethnicity.
 "Decline to answer" options for each question were excluded from the results.
+The study was reviewed by an institutional review board (IRB; #00000971) and was determined to be exempt from IRB oversight.
+Study participants provided informed consent prior to completing the survey.
+The full survey and IRB exemption letter can be found in the online supplemental material.

-Sampling Technique
+Sampling technique

 The sampling technique was a combination approach that included elements of random sampling, convenience, and volunteer sampling.
 Only patients who had visits between January 6 and 26, 2025, limited to practices utilizing Phreesia, had the opportunity to participate in the survey.
-Patients from across the United States had the opportunity to participate; although the survey was not restricted geographically, it was dependent on where these patient check-ins were taking place.
+Patients from across the US had the opportunity to participate; although the survey was not restricted geographically, it was dependent on where these patient check-ins were taking place.
 The study did not have predetermined demographic quotas.

-Statistical Methods
+Statistical methods

 Categorical variables were summarized using frequency and percentages, and continuous variables were summarized using mean (standard deviation [SD]).
-Between-group comparisons were made using Chi-square tests to assess group differences at the 95% confidence level, with P<0.05 considered significant.
+Between-group comparisons were made using chi-square tests to assess group differences at the 95% confidence level, with P <0.05 considered significant.